Electric Circuit Simulation of Floquet Topological Insulators: Introduction

-In this paper we propose to simulate every non-interacting time-periodic (Floquet) tight binding Hamiltonian in electrical circuits with inductors and capacitors.
-By Fourier decomposition, we map the time periodic Hamiltonian into a static Hamiltonian and then explain its implementation in electric circuits.
-The dimension of the circuit of the driven system will be effectively one more than the static time-averaged one.
-Nonetheless, the number of nodes which must be considered in the new direction (called Floquet direction) is approximately limited for finite bandwidth and frequencies.
+In this paper, we propose a method for simulating any non-interacting and time-periodic tight-binding Hamiltonian in Fourier space using an electric circuit with time-independent inductors and capacitors.
+We first decompose the time-periodic Hamiltonian into a Floquet Hamiltonian (FH) using Fourier analysis and then explain how to implement it in electric circuits.
+The circuit will have one more dimension than the original driven system.